Mount Sinai climb- the challenge of the mountain

 In the footsteps of Moses

-A fellow hiker I was with needed such assistance and the gentleman who helped her was very patient in getting her to the top.
-He later told me he did this very trek every night for months on end before returning back to his family hundreds of miles away.
+I met a guide who told me he did this very trek every night for months on end before returning back to his family hundreds of miles away.
 I had a profound amount of respect for him in knowing that he did this every night to make a living without any guarantee he would get paid for the effort.

 a group of people sitting on a large rock ledge waiting for sunrise